-1. Keep work area clean and well lit.
-Cluttered or dark areas invite accidents.

-2. Do not operate power tools in explosive atmospheres, such as in the presence of flammable liquids, gases or dust.
-Power tools create sparks which may ignite the dust or fumes.

-3. Keep children and bystanders away while operating a power tool.
+- 1. Keep work area clean and well lit.
+Cluttered or dark areas invite accidents. - 2.
+Do not operate power tools in explosive atmospheres, such as in the presence of flammable liquids, gases or dust.
+Power tools create sparks which may ignite the dust or fumes. - 3.
+Do not expose power tools to rain or wet conditions.
+Water entering a power tool will increase the risk of electric shock. - 4.
+Keep children and bystanders away while operating a power tool.
 Distractions can cause you to lose control.